frankstonyard/ESP32_ESP8266_Simple_Micropython_Flash_And_WebREPL_Deployment/README.md

 > WebREPL will be launched in Microsoft Edge.

 ### Step 5: Connect your PC's WiFi to ESP access point
-> **💡 Remark:** If ESP access point SSID does not appear, please press 'EN' or 'RST' button on ESP device.
+> **💡 Remark:** If ESP access point SSID does not appear, please press 'EN' or 'RST' button on ESP device or reconnect ESP device USB cable.

 ### Step 6: Access to WebREPL
 Click 'Connect' on WebREPL in Edge browser.
 Key in the WebREPL password and press Enter key.